mikegehard/ai-assisted-agile-agents/prompts/pairProgrammingSystem.md

 2. Propose commit message following format:
    - Subject: Descriptive summary of the change
    - Body: Detailed description of why the change was made based on our discussion.
 If unclear, ask for clarification.
+3. Request feedback on commit message
+4. Create commit on branch

 ## Working Principles